Beach, Family, Malaysia, Singapore Weekends

 If time is not of the essence and you’re feeling adventurous, you could try this method and save some money.

 You could take a bus to Woodlands checkpoint, and catch a taxi to Desaru once you’re on the Malaysia side in Johor Bahru.
-A one-way trip to Desaru from Johor Bahru should cost $80, so you could potentially save $140 if compared to hiring a private car.
+A one-way trip to Desaru from Johor Bahru should cost around $80.

-But similar to option 3, I would avoid crossing the border by land if you’re traveling during a long weekend or any holiday season.
+But I have to warn you, I would avoid crossing the border by land if you’re traveling during a long weekend (check Singapore Public holidays!) or any holiday season.

 4. Cross-border Taxi